pennersr/django-allauth/docs/mfa/configuration.rst

   Specifies the adapter class to use, allowing you to alter certain default behavior.

+``MFA_ALLOW_UNVERIFIED_EMAIL`` (default: ``False``)
+  By default, an account that has an unverified email address is not allowed to turn on MFA.
+Additionally, accounts that have MFA turned on cannot add a new (unverified) email address.
+The rationale is that if this were allowed, it would allow an attacker to signup without verifying and then turn on MFA to prevent the real owner of the account from ever gaining access.
+If the risk of this scenario is manageable for your project, you can allow unverified email address in combination with MFA by changing this setting.

 ``MFA_FORMS``
   Used to override forms.
 Defaults to::